SY Aurora's drift: Background

-Of the Ross Sea party that eventually sailed from Australia in December 1914, only Mackintosh, Ernest Joyce, who was in charge of the dogs, and the ship's boatswain James "Scotty" Paton had significant experience with Antarctic conditions.
+Of the Ross Sea party that eventually sailed from Australia in December 1914, only Mackintosh, Ernest Joyce, who was in charge of the dogs, and James "Scotty" Paton, the ship's boatswain, had significant experience with Antarctic conditions.
 Some of the party were last-minute additions: Adrian Donnelly, a railway engineer who had never been to sea, became Auroras second engineering officer, while Lionel Hooke, the wireless operator, was an 18-year-old apprentice.
 (Note: Hooke eventually became chairman of AWA, and was knighted in 1957.)
 Auroras chief officer was Joseph Stenhouse, from the British India Steam Navigation Company.
 Stenhouse, who was 26 years old when he joined the expedition, was in Australia recovering from a bout of depression when he heard of Shackleton's plans, and had travelled to London to secure the Aurora post.
 Although as a boy he had been inspired by the polar exploits of Fridtjof Nansen, Scott and William Speirs Bruce, Stenhouse had no direct experience of Antarctic waters or ice conditions.